FedericoPerenno/OS161_Virtual_Memory/README.md

 # OS-Project--Virtual-Memory
-Implementation of Virtual Memory with Demand Paging on teaching operating system OS161 by Federico Perenno, Antonio Lattanzio and Gianfranco Sarcià.
+Implementation of Virtual Memory with Demand Paging on teaching operating system OS161 by Federico Perennoand Gianfranco Sarcià.

 When downloading, substitute all folders in the directory 'os161->os161-base-2.0.3->kern' except compile and conf.